We Vacationed At A Getaway Cabin Tiny Home (Review)

 All in all, toasting marshmallows, walking around with our pup, getting lost in a book (and not a screen), and finding a way to deepen our relationship connection without staring at our phones was restorative and fun.
 But, waking up surrounded by trees and nature?
 (And by my furry friend who was *very* excited to see wild turkeys for the first time?)
 It was hilarious, unforgettable, and completely priceless. 💫

-Stephanie Valente is a copywriter and editor covering wellness, commerce, lifestyle — and more — for publications like Brooklyn Magazine and The Good Trade.
+Stephanie Valente is a Contributing Editor at The Good Trade.
+She is a copywriter and editor covering wellness, commerce, lifestyle — and more — for publications like Brooklyn Magazine.
 Based in Brooklyn, she’s often writing poetry, getting lost in a book, or hanging out with her dog.